 How do you know when onions are ready?
 Firstly, the top green leaves that start to wilt are an indication that they are near harvesting.
 The bulbs will continue into maturity as the leaves start to lose their color.

-This occurrence is due to the plant now putting all reserves toward the aging of the bulb itself.
-If any have flowers on the stalks, they should be harvested immediately.
+However, if any of the plants have flowers on the stalks, they should be harvested immediately.

-Finally, let the bulbs sit in the garden for 1-2 days to allow natural drying.
-Curing by allowing them to dry will be evident as their outer layers tighten around the bulb and dry.
+Finally, let the bulbs sit in the garden for 1 to 2 days to allow natural drying.

-- Onion fly is one of the most prolific pests that affect the entire allium family.
-They lay eggs and hatch maggots that feed upon the seedlings.
+- The onion fly is one of the most prolific pests that affect the allium family.
+They lay eggs and hatch maggots that feed on the seedlings.
 This fly resembles the house fly.
-After 3 days of egg-laying, they mature and burrow their way into the onion.

 - The lesser bulb fly looks similar but is smaller.
 Once infected by them, the plants must be dug up and destroyed.

-- Thrips are another insect that lays eggs on the leaves and then sucks the plant sap.
+- Thrips are another insect that lays eggs on the leaves and then suckers up the plant sap.

-There may also be many diseases due to uncontrolled watering, resulting in lesions and rot signature on the plant.
+There may also be many diseases due to uncontrolled watering, resulting in lesions and a rot.
+Onion plant diseases include soft rot, purple blotch, damping off, downy mildew, and onion smut.

 Storing

 Store onions in dry and cool locations.
-If too moist or warm, resprouting can occur.
+If it is too moist or warm, resprouting can occur.

 Mesh bags, bushel baskets, or cardboard boxes with holes provide the best storage to keep them dry and cool for the short term.